RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 Reason has many sequencer and pattern generator devices that can be chained together.
 These sequences can themselves be triggered and sequenced as desired.
 Possibly the most "powerful" workflow for simple sequences, but extremely cumbersome for complex sequences and interdependent parts.

 # FLStudio Notes

+## FLStudio OOTB Hardware

+I am exposed to about 2x as many FLStudio users as any other DAW, however I see and help with an order of magnitude more users needing help setting up their hardware in FL.

+This may be due to beginners being more likely to try FL to start with, however it does indicate that beginners have difficulty setting up hardware with FL.

+The most common issue is FL ASIO not working properly, and I believe that is worthy of lowering the rating significantly.

 ## FLStudio Step Sequencer